pralinkhaira/Insta-Cypher/README.md

 - Multi-threading support for faster password cracking.
 - Utilizes Tor for anonymous and secure connections.

+## **Note:**
+- Instagram has enhanced its security for repeated incorrect brute forced password attempts, causing the script to become outdated.
+- I currently don't have an estimated time for an update, so please refrain from commenting "fake" in the issue section.

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites: